 Payment using the online payment platform is the preferred option.
 You can pay online using credit card, PayPal or PayID.
+No merchant fees apply.

 To make a payment:

 - 1. Open your Annual Statement case - 2.
 Select 'Proceed to Payment' at the bottom of the case - 3.
 You will be re-directed to the payment portal to pay through TESSA.